VirgilBB/metal-validator-akash/README.md

 All three are required to register your validator on the [Metal Wallet Dashboard](https://wallet.metalblockchain.org/).

-**Note:** Use the final Node ID, Public Key, and Signature from logs AFTER the IP update completes.
+**Important:** Use the Node ID, Public Key, and Signature from logs AFTER the IP update completes.
+The Node ID may change after the IP update, so always use the final values.

 ## Backup Your Validator (Highly Recommended)